 Criterion 7.
-An annual independent audit confirming financial viability with evidence of follow-up on any concerns cited in the audit's accompanying management letter.
+An annual independent audit confirming financial viability with evidence of followup on any concerns cited in the audit's accompanying management letter.

 On an annual basis, CUNY engages an external auditor to audit the University's consolidated financial statements and to ensure compliance with OMB Uniform Guidance, formerly Circular A-133.
 As part of those audits, select campuses are also audited on a rolling basis to examine business processes and controls for adherence to the processes as defined as well as to ascertain whether controls are in place at the campus level.
-As recently as 2016 Bronx Community College received a campus visit and tests to our processes and controls and received no findings.
-On years where the campus was not selected for a field visit but still audited, once again there were no findings.
-Bronx Community College is currently undergoing a campus visit audit in 2018.
+As recently as 2016 Bronx Community College received a campus visit and tests to our processes and controls and received no negative findings.
+In years where the campus was not scheduled for a field visit but was still audited, no negative findings were received.
+Bronx Community College is undergoing a campus visit audit in 2018.

-Bronx Community College also performs audits of its separately incorporated Related Entities utilizing the services of an external auditor.
+BCC also conducts audits of its separately incorporated Related Entities utilizing the services of an external auditor.
 Those entities include the Bronx Community College Auxiliary Enterprises Corporation, Bronx Community College Association, Inc., and the Bronx Community College Foundation.
-The Early Childhood Center is audited via the BCC Association Inc. as the revenues and expenditures are recorded via this entity.
+The Early Childhood Center is audited as part of the BCC Association Inc., as the revenues and expenditures are recorded via this entity.
 These audits are also conducted annually to ensure that the financial statements prepared and presented are accurate and that internal controls are in place.
 Draft audited financial statements are presented to each entity's audit sub-committee for review and recommendation for approval by the full Board of Directors for each respective entity on an annual basis.
 No material findings have been identified during BCC's external audits.